 The plaster models can still be found, now housed at the Canadian Museum of History in Quebec, with replicas standing in Kew Gardens.

 The 1oz fine gold coin has a face value of £100 and therefore is free from Capital Gains Tax.

 The lion has long been an animal closely associated with Great Britain so it seems apt that the first coin in the Queen’s Beast series should feature the Lion.
 Specifically, the crowned golden lion of England has been a supporter of royal arms since the mid-fifteenth century.
-The shield displays Queen Victoria’s version of the Arms of the United Kingdom .
-This is split into quarters with two depicting the lions of Richard The Lionheart (twelth century), one being the harp of Ireland, and the other being the tressure of Scotland.
-The original launch in 2016 sold out immediatley and the Royal Mint only managed to get more minted three months later.
+The shield displays Queen Victoria’s version of the Arms of the United Kingdom.
+This is split into quarters with two depicting the lions of Richard The Lionheart (twelfth century), one being the harp of Ireland, and the other being the tressure of Scotland.
+The original launch in 2016 sold-out immediately and the Royal Mint only managed to get more minted three months later.
 Proof and Silver Lion Beasts have also been produced.

-The Lion Queen’s Beast is undeniably a stunnig coin and worth adding to any collection.
-Premiums can vary depending on supply, but we expect this series to become very collectible and desirable in years to come.
-Being issued in 24 carat gold, the coins will appeal to the Asian market, especially with the fascinating histrory linked to the heraldic beasts.
-The coins will therefore offer great upside potential, and with a face value of £100 , qualify as legal tender and therefore are tax free.
+The Lion Queen’s Beast is undeniably a stunning coin and worth adding to any collection.
+Premiums can vary depending on supply, but we expect this series to become very collectable and desirable in years to come.
+Being issued in 24-carat gold, the coins will appeal to the Asian market, especially with the fascinating history linked to the heraldic beasts.
+The coins will, therefore, offer great upside potential, and with a face value of £100, qualify as legal tender and therefore are tax-free.
 For any investment other than a small handful of coins, we’d recommend combining these coins with the Britannia which is a standard issue coin offering lower premiums, and the Sovereign which offers a perfect combination of value and divisibility.